tpinotti/ybyra/README.md

 When multiple nodes have the same top tree score (often in low-coverage or low-resolution areas):

 - The sample is flagged with `score_tie`
-- yplace selects the node with the shortest path to the root
+- ybyra selects the node with the shortest path to the root
 - If one of the tied nodes is ancestral to the others, it is also reported

 ---